-Today we will talk about the CLI – Command Line Interface of this framework, its uses to developers in exploiting the resources to the maximum to obtain optimum efficiency in terms of speed and productivity.
-The main purpose of Angular CLI is to create an application which works with ease.
+Today we will talk about the CLI – Command Line Interface of this framework, and its uses to developers in exploiting the resources to the maximum to obtain optimum efficiency in terms of speed and productivity.
+The main purpose of Angular CLI is to create an application that works with ease.

 - Create a new Angular application

 - Add features to your existing application

 You can Install Angular CLI by running the below command on your terminal.
 Make sure Node js and NPM's latest version is installed.

 Installing Angular is very easy with the ng command.
 Once you know that Angular has been installed, you could create a new application in 2 ways: